codyngpriest/alx-system_engineering-devops/0x00-shell_basics/README.md

 # This script deletes betty
 9. Bye bye My first directory
 # This script deletes the directory my_first_directory that is in the /tmp directory.
+10. Back to the future
+# This script changes the working directory to the previous one.